Clair Bee: Biography

 Bee was born in Grafton, West Virginia to James Edward Bee (1871–1933) and Margaret Ann Skinner.
 Later, Bee was a graduate of Waynesburg University (then Waynesburg College) where he played football, baseball, and tennis.

-Bee's teams won 95 percent of their games from 1931 to 1951, including 43 in a row from 1935 to 1937.
+Bee's teams posted a winning record in 21 of his 23 seasons, and compiled a 43-game winning streak from 1935 to 1937.
 Bee holds the Division I NCAA record for highest winning percentage, winning 83% of the games he was head coach.
 Bee resigned in 1951 after several of his players were implicated in the CCNY Point Shaving Scandal.
 LIU shut down its athletic program shortly afterward.

 Bee also coached the football team at LIU until it was disbanded in 1940.

-He coached the National Basketball Association's Baltimore Bullets from 1952 to 1954, amassing a 34–116 record under his tenure.
+He coached the National Basketball Association's Baltimore Bullets from 1952 to 1954, amassing a 34–119 record under his tenure.

 Bee was known as the "Innovator".
 His contributions to the game of basketball include the 1–3–1 zone defense and the three-second rule.
 Bee also served as co-host of the early NBC sports-oriented television program "Campus Hoopla" on WNBT from 1946 to 1947.

 His influence on the game also extended to strategies sports camps (Camp All-America), (Kutsher's Sports Academy), writing technical coaching books, and conducting coaching clinics around the world.
 By the time he left coaching in the 1950s, Bee had already begun writing the Chip Hilton Sports Series for younger readers.

-Bee was inducted into the Basketball Hall of Fame in 1968.
+Bee was inducted into the Basketball Hall of Fame in 1968 and was a member of the Inaugural Class inducted into the NYC Basketball Hall of Fame in 1990.
 The Clair Bee Coach of the Year Award is awarded every year to a coach who makes an outstanding contribution to the game of college basketball, and the Chip Hilton Player of the Year Award is awarded to a men's basketball player.

 In 1968, he cofounded the Kutsher's Sports Academy.

 One of Bee's grandfathers was Ephraim Bee, a member of the first West Virginia Legislature.